- What is the Skilled Worker visa?

 You can expect to receive a decision on your application within eight weeks of submitting it.

-However, anyone from the EU (and EEA) area who is applying to work in the UK for the first time and didn’t apply for the EU Settlement Scheme must apply for a Skilled Worker Visa.
+However, anyone from the EU (and EEA) area who is applying to work in the UK for the first time and didn’t apply for the EU Settlement Scheme must apply for the Skilled Worker route.

 Bear in mind that all Irish citizens are exempt from any rules affecting EEA nationals.